Fareed95/Fareed95/README.md

 </p>

-- 🌱 I’m currently learning AI ML & DevOps and I'm proficient in backend development using django
+- 🌱 Having a good command in Devops Technologies and backend development

+- 🌱 Focusing on Gen Ai(Langflow, LLM, RAG)

-- 💬 Ask me about **Backend development, Django, Django REST framework**
+- 💬 Ask me about **Backend development, LLM AND Devops Technologies**

 - 📫 How to reach me **fareedsayedprsnl@gmail.com**
 ### 🏆 GitHub Trophies